 _____________.
 Living the California Dream: African American Leisure Sites during the Jim Crow Era.
 University of Nebraska Press, 2020.

 _____________.
 “Reconstruction and Reclamation: The Erased African American Experience in Santa Monica’s History.”
-Available soon at the Belmar History + Art website.
+Belmar History + Art Project, 2020.

 “New Sports Field for All to Enjoy.”
 Seascape magazine, November 2019.